 The equity shares of the Company are listed on the National Stock Exchange of India Limited (NSE).

-The standalone financial statements were authorized for issue by the Company’s Board of Directors on May 08, 2024.
+The standalone financial statements were authorized for issue by the Company's Board of Directors on May 06, 2025.

-2. MATERIAL ACCOUNTING POLICIES2.1 Basis of preparation and presentation2.1.1 Statement of compliance
+2. Material Accounting Policies2.1.
+Basis of Preparation and Presentation2.1.1.
+Statement of Compliance

-2.1.2 Basis of measurement
+2.1.2.
+Basis of Measurement

-2.1.4 Use of estimates and judgment
+2.1.4.
+Use of Estimates and Judgment

-at the end of its useful life are estimated by management at the time the asset is acquired and reviewed periodically, including at each financial year end.
-The useful life are based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.
+(ii) Depreciation and amortization expenses: The charge in respect of depreciation is computed based on estimate of an asset's expected useful life and the expected residual value at the end of its life.
+The useful life and residual values of the Company's assets at the end of its useful life are estimated by management at the time the asset is acquired and reviewed periodically, including at each financial year end.
+The useful life is estimated based on historical experience with similar assets as well as anticipation of future events, which may impact their life, such as changes in technology.

 (iii) Impairment of trade receivables: The Company estimates the probability of collection of accounts receivable by analyzing historical payment patterns, customer status, customer credit-worthiness and current economic trends.
 If the financial condition of a customer deteriorates, additional allowances is made.